 Before you submit your report for this review, you should invite review from someone from outside of the day-to-day delivery team to quality assure the report.
 This might be a senior manager or someone else with knowledge of the research methods you have employed.
-Or it could be someone external, including someone from MDSN, who can act as a critical friend.
+Or it could be someone external, from another team or partner organisation, who can act as a critical friend.
 The quality assurance review should include both a technical review of the methods employed, and review of the narrative including proof reading.